The 7 best Zendesk e-commerce apps I found for 2026

 If you manage an e-commerce support team, you probably feel like a professional plate spinner.
 You're constantly jumping between your Zendesk queue, your e-commerce platform, and a handful of other tabs just to answer a simple "Where is my order?" ticket.
 It's a daily grind of copy-pasting tracking numbers and order details that wears everyone down and leaves customers waiting.

 This constant context-switching isn't just a time-waster; it’s a direct path to agent burnout and slower, less personal customer replies.
 But it doesn't have to be this way.
-The Zendesk Marketplace is filled with integrations designed to fix this exact problem.
-The catch?
-There are over 1,500 of them, and finding the right one can feel like a full-time job in itself.
+The Zendesk Marketplace is a mature, reliable ecosystem filled with integrations designed to fix this exact problem.
+The marketplace has over 1,500 options, making it a powerful resource for finding the right tool to enhance your workflow.

 What are Zendesk e-commerce apps?